Stephen-Lon/Alfred-workflow-open-macos-settings-panes/README.md

 # Note

-This workflow has been tested on macOS 14.4 and will not work on macOS versions prior to macOS 13.
-It is possible future changes (whether in macOS 14 or later) will stop this workflow working—either partially or fully.

-You do need to be running Alfred 5.5 (or later) to use this version (and later).
-If you are using an earlier version of Alfred please use [version 2.0](https://github.com/Stephen-Lon/Alfred-workflow-open-macos-settings-panes/releases/tag/v2.0) of this workflow.
+This workflow has been tested on macOS 15.0.
+If you are still using macOS 14 please use [version 2.7](https://github.com/Stephen-Lon/Alfred-workflow-open-macos-settings-panes/releases/tag/v2.7) of this workflow.

 # Usage